MedatechUK/Medatech.APY/docs/oDataConfig.md

 # oDataConfig.py

-This package returns a Config Object containinig settingd for Prioroty Odata.
+This package returns a Config Object containinig settingd for Priority Odata.

 It loads a configuration file containg the oData settings from *either*:
 - the IIS web.config file